Nothing sets a bathroom apart like a custom glass shower enclosure.

 Yes, laminated glass is a safety glass that can also take a hit and not pose an immediate danger with broken pieces.
 Still, laminated glass is not recommended for shower enclosures.

 Laminated glass units aren’t a single piece of glass.
 Rather, they’re made by bonding at least two glass plies to a middle interlayer that’s typically vinyl.
-If not properly sealed or the right material, the interlayer begins to deteriorate from exposure to moisture, compromising laminated glass’s unless a special interlayer is used to inhibit moisture penetration.
+If not properly sealed or the right material, the interlayer begins to deteriorate from exposure to moisture, compromising laminated glass unless a special interlayer is used to inhibit moisture penetration.

-Commercial Glass Choices for Tempering
+Types of Shower Glass for Tempering

 The most common tempered glasses used for transparent shower walls and doors include: